 National Hire a Veteran Day (July 25): Many of your advertisers may be seeking employees, as labor markets are currently tight.
 They may not realize that you can offer them a way to recruit.
 Creating a specific ad on this day could include the company’s commitment to hiring veterans and could talk about their company culture.

-Another angle is for any retailer to use this day to donate a portion of proceeds to veterans causes.
+Another angle is for any retailer to use this day to donate a portion of the proceeds to veterans’ causes.
 It’s a great way to share goodwill and for advertisers to connect with consumers with these shared values.

 In either case, these are branded ads versus promotional ones and could work well on radio, TV or via targeted digital channels.